The Equality of Men and Women

 In Genesis 5, which is a summary of events over the first 1650 years of mankind on Earth, we can see God's view of the relationship between men and women had not changed.

-“This is the book of the generations of the offspring of mankind (or adam).
-When God created mankind (or adam) he created him in the likeness of God.” v1
+“This is the book of the generations of the offspring of Adam.
+When God created Adam he created him in the likeness of God.” v1

-This first “man” was completely in the likeness of God, but once woman was taken out of man (Genesis 2:22-23) neither was as completely “in the image and likeness of God” as that first, composite person who contained both male and female components.
+The first person was completely in the likeness of God, but once woman was taken out of man (Genesis 2:22-23) neither was as completely “in the image and likeness of God” as that first, composite person who contained both male and female components and the seed for a child.

 Then, in Genesis 5, the story continues according to the sequence and pattern shown in Genesis 2:

-“He created them male and female, and blessed them, and named them both adam (man or mankind) at the time they were created. v2
+“He created them male and female, and blessed them, and named them both Adam at the time they were created. v2.

 For God there was no difference between them in position, no difference in hierarchy, either before or after the Fall.
 There was an obvious difference in function (the man could not have children and the woman was not meant to work the fields), but not in authority or relative position.